Inexact subgradient algorithm with a non-asymptotic convergence guarantee for copositive programming problems: Numerical experiments

-Existing methods based on a simplicial partition~\cite{BD2009,Zilinskas2011} and cutting-plane techniques~\cite{Bd2022_An,GBT20XX} introduced in Section~\ref{sec:intro} can be used to solve copositive programming problems.
+Existing methods based on a simplicial partition~\cite{BD2009,Zilinskas2011} and cutting-plane techniques~\cite{Bd2022_An,GBT2026} introduced in Section~\ref{sec:intro} can be used to solve copositive programming problems.
 These methods seem effective for finding approximate solutions in practice, as evidenced by numerical results reported in previous studies.
 However, our method differs from them in that it has a non-asymptotic convergence guarantee, which the others lack.
 For this reason, we decided not to compare our method with existing methods numerically.

 Table~\ref{tab:NE_COPP} shows the average numbers of iterations, the average objective values obtained using each method, and the average computational time required to solve copositive programming problems.
+Here, we present only the results for the case $\epsilon(1+\alpha) = 2$; similar results were also obtained for $\epsilon(1+\alpha) = 0.2$.
 Except for $n = 5$, the computational time for \textsf{MILP} was shorter than that for \textsf{Grid}.
 We observed that when using \textsf{Grid}, solving standard quadratic programming problems was time-consuming; indeed, even the first iteration was not completed for instances that exceeded \qty{3600}{\second}.
-This result contrasts with that in Table~\ref{tab:stQP_MILP_Grid_SimpUnif}, where the computational time for \textsf{Grid} with $\epsilon = 1$ was shorter than that for \textsf{MILP}.
+This result contrasts with that in Table~\ref{tab:stQP_MILP_Grid_SimpUnif}, where the computational time for \textsf{Grid} was shorter than that for \textsf{MILP}.
 This indicates that whether \textsf{Grid} or \textsf{MILP} is better depends on the instance.
 Further investigation is needed to determine under what conditions the computational time for \textsf{Grid} is shorter than that for \textsf{MILP}.

-The number of samples in \textsf{GUnif} is not consistent with Proposition~\ref{prop:GridUnif} and is much smaller than the number of points in the grid.\footnote{If we set $r$ to the minimum positive integer satisfying \eqref{eq:GUnif_r}, the number of points in $\Delta_r^{n-1}$ sometimes exceeded \texttt{realmax} in MATLAB, which is the largest finite floating-point number in IEEE double precision and is approximately \num{1.7977e+308}.} The average objective values obtained using \textsf{GUnif} were rather coarse.
+The number of samples in \textsf{GUnif} is not consistent with Proposition~\ref{prop:GridUnif} and is much smaller than the number of points in the grid.\footnote{If we set $r$ to the minimum positive integer satisfying \eqref{eq:GUnif_r}, the number of points in $\Delta_r^{n-1}$ sometimes exceeded \texttt{realmax} in MATLAB.} The average objective values obtained using \textsf{GUnif} were rather coarse.
 However, when \textsf{MILP} and \textsf{Grid} take too long to solve problems, employing \textsf{GUnif} to obtain approximate solutions may be a viable alternative.